IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 pod | The target pods where you want to run the command.
 All pods under the namespace will be listed for selection. command | Enter the command you want to run.

+> Note: This job not support two container in one Pod. we will do the improvement later.

 ## Backend Scripts ##

 Backend scripts located under the /commerce-devops-utilities/utilities directory in DeployController